Training One Model to Master Cross-Level Agentic Actions via Reinforcement Learning: Experiments

 To assess our agent, we employ the OpenHA benchmark suite~\citep{openha}, which features over 800 tasks.
 All tasks are manually designed and verified, ensuring both richness and feasibility.
 We categorize these tasks into three groups based on the primary skills required: 1) \textbf{Mine Blocks}: Tasks involving navigation and physical interaction within the environment (e.g., locating and chopping down a specific type of tree); 2) \textbf{Craft Items}: Tasks requiring complex interactions with graphical user interfaces (GUIs), such as crafting at a table or smelting ores in a furnace; 3) \textbf{Kill Entities}: Tasks focusing on survival and combat, requiring the agent to engage with dynamic mobs.

 In our evaluation protocol, we adopt two primary metrics: \textbf{Finished Tasks (FT)} and \textbf{Average Success Rate (ASR)}.
 FT measures the proportion of distinct tasks within a category for which the agent achieves at least one successful completion, reflecting the agent’s \textit{task coverage} and generalization range.
-ASR quantifies the mean success rate across all tasks in the category, capturing \textit{reliability} by accounting for the consistency of the agent's performance on each specific task.

-\paragraph{Training Setup} 1) \textbf{Model Initialization}.
+ASR quantifies the mean success rate across all tasks in the category, capturing \textit{reliability} by accounting for the consistency of the agent's performance on each specific task. \paragraph{Training Setup.} 1) \textbf{Model Initialization}.
 We initialize our training with Qwen2-VL-7B-Instruct~\citep{qwen2vl}, a pre-trained vision-language model demonstrating strong multimodal understanding.
 We fine-tune this model using diverse Minecraft-specific VQA and captioning datasets~\citep{jarvisvla}, yielding the base model $M_{base}$.
 2) \textbf{Dataset Construction}.
 We generate grounding and motion ground-truth annotations by integrating two systems: a SAM-based~\citep{sam2} grounding pipeline and a motion-generation module built upon a fine-tuned MineCLIP~\citep{minedojo} model.
 These systems annotate both VPT data and a subset of contractor-collected trajectories.
 Since suitable grounding or motion annotations cannot be generated for every trajectory, the resulting action space distribution is imbalanced.
 These annotated data are integrated to form the mixed-action-space dataset $D_{mix}$.

-We then process $M_{base}$ and $D_{mix}$ through the pipeline described in \autoref{sec:method}.
-During the MTRL stage, we select 10 tasks from each of the three primary OpenHA categories: \texttt{craft\_item}, \texttt{kill\_entity}, and \texttt{mine\_block}.
-This results in a total of 30 training tasks.
-For online RL, we train using GRPO for over 80 iterations, with each iteration involving over 6,400 environment interactions.
-This extensive training regime allows the model's performance to converge to a stable, high-level policy.